blurstudio/hab/README.md

 * Site configuration, code distributions are separate from URI configurations.
 All of these use a common json schema.
 * Flexible site configuration with a minimum of environment variables.
 * No long running python processes.
-The habitat cli uses a shell specific script instead of a setuptools exe.
+The hab cli uses a shell specific script instead of a setuptools exe.
 This prevents some strange behavior in the shell if the python process is killed without exiting the new shell that python launched.
 * Can modify the existing shell similar to how virtualenv's activate script works.